All Episodes

 You can't make this stuff up.

-Now we have FBI Mulls.
+Now we have FBI mulls.

-We're we're literally using Hillary bought and paid for Russian lies put together by a foreign agent.
+Then we have FISA abuses where we're literally using Hillary bought and paid for Russian lies put together by a foreign agent.

-Oh, but you know, Hannity, you're off base here.
+Oh, but, you know, Hannity, you're off base here.

-It's taken us over a year to do this to get to the bottom of all of this.
+It's taken us over a year to do this, to get to the bottom of all of this.

-Now, Senate Democrats, this story in the Daily Caller, Mark Warner acknowledging over the weekend that as it relates to Trump Russia collusion, it could be a set of coincidences rather than collusion.
+Now, Senate Democrats, this story in the Daily Caller, Mark Warner, acknowledging over the weekend that as it relates to Trump-Russia collusion, it could be a set of coincidences rather than collusion.

-I'm anxious for this to come to a collusion.
+I'm anxious for this to come to a collusion, this to come to a conclusion.

 Yeah, of course.

-Because he knows the Democrats have and the media have lied to the American people, and now heading into an election, now they don't want to be exposed.
+Because he knows the Democrats and the media have lied to the American people, and now heading into an election, now they don't want to be exposed.

 I'm not stopping.

-What they did here is the biggest abuse of power, corruption, scandal in American history.
+What they did here is the biggest abuse of power corruption scandal in American history.

 It makes Watergate look like petty theft in comparison.